 Mr. Pollack is widely recognized as one of the preeminent trial lawyers in the country in the conduct of financial litigation, advising corporations on issues of corporate governance and advising executives on employment agreements and exit agreements.

 Mr. Pollack received a B.A., magna cum laude, from Harvard College, received an M.A. in Philosophy, Politics and Economics from Oxford University and an LL.B. from Harvard Law School.
 He founded and headed a well-known boutique law firm, Pollack & Kaminsky, and combined that firm with McCarter & English in 2009.
-On May 2, 2012, Mr. Pollack was named New York’s Office Managing Partner of McCarter & English.
+Mr. Pollack served as Managing Partner of McCarter & English’s New York office from 2012-2015 and is now Managing Partner Emeritus, New York.

 Following the Goldman Sachs trial, Mr. Pollack, representing Anchor Corporation, a large New Jersey-based mutual fund company, argued and won, in the Supreme Court of the United States, the landmark case on corporate governance in the mutual fund field, Burks v.
 Lasker.
 That case was the first to endorse the use of a Special Committee of Independent Directors as a vehicle for determining the appropriate course of action for a mutual fund company in litigation.
 Several years later, Mr. Pollack returned to the Supreme Court of the United States, arguing the case of Daily Income Fund v.
 Fox, another mutual fund litigation.